priyanshscpp/MapGPT/README.md

 - Generate a shareable location link for coordinates 28.7041, 77.1025.
 - Share this location with a label and one-line description:
   lat: 51.5074, lng: -0.1278
-- Give me reverse geo insights for 37.7749, -122.4194 including a shareable link.

 ### 4. Weather at Location
 Ask for real-time weather, summarized conditions, or weather-based reasoning.
 - Get the current weather for latitude 28.5355 and longitude 77.3910.
-- Give me reverse geo insights and include the weather for 34.0522, -118.2437.
-- What is the weather like near 48.8566, 2.3522 and how does it affect the area?

 ### 5. Combined Full-Feature Prompts
 These showcase the complete intelligence pipeline.